DaniDL346/Coral_Reef_AI/README.md

-## Acknowledgements (optional)
+## Acknowledgements
-* Thank the people who provided support through this project.
+* Thank you to my husband, daughter, Vasi and my peers who provided support through this project.